How Jessica Fox Grew Her Bookkeeping Firm 232% with Effective Pricing

 gabi • May 23, 2025

-When Jessica Fox launched Florida Virtual Bookkeeper in 2016, she had nearly two decades of experience under her belt.
+When Jessica Fox launched Florida Virtual Bookkeeper, she had nearly two decades of experience under her belt.
 What she didn’t have, however, was a pricing strategy.
 Like many solo practitioners, she started out just trying to make ends meet — charging what others told her to, relying on hourly billing, and making decisions based more on fear than confidence.

 She admits, “I did not know how to price… I was just starting out and happy that somebody was giving some steady work my way.”
 That approach worked, barely, until she realised she was undercharging massively and sabotaging her own growth.